 Saccharum ravennae “Erianthus’ ‘Hardy Pampas Grass’

-Commonly referred to as hardy pampas grass, ravenna grass or plume grass, this is not a true pampas grass at all, although it is similar.
-Saccharum ravennae, formerly known as Erianthus ravennae, forms thick clumps of tall ornamental grass and can grow 9-12 feet in height.
-Its flowers bloom on central stalks in early summer and are purplish-bronze or white, turning to silver-gray in fall and often lasting into the winter.
-Its leaves have a single white stripe down the center, and can turn bronze and red in the fall.
-Often considered to be an invasive tall landscape grass in the Pacific Northwest.
+Not a true pampas grass but is similar.
+Forms thick clumps of tall ornamental grass 9-12 feet in height.
+Purplish-bronze or white flowers bloom in early summer, turning to silver feather in fall.
+Leaves have a single white stripe down the center and turn bronze and red in the fall.
+Perfect landscape grass.

 Planting Pampas Grass

-In many areas, planting this tall ornamental grass may not be allowed.
-Hawaii and New Zealand are two areas which have banned pampas grass.
+In many areas, planting these tall ornamental grasses may not be allowed.
+Hawaii and New Zealand have banned pampas grass.
 It’s on the invasive species list for California and Texas as well as parts of the UK and Australia.
-Despite these warnings, it can generally be grown under controlled conditions, so check with your local agricultural extension before planting!
+Despite these warnings, it can be grown under controlled conditions, so check with your local agricultural extension before planting!

 When to Plant Pampas Grass

 If you’re starting from seed, use cell packs or flats rather than direct sowing.
 Plant your seed in a well-draining soil in mid-winter indoors.
 Press the seed into the surface of the soil, but do not cover.
-This seed type requires light to germinate.
-Kept at 65-75° Fahrenheit, it takes 14-28 days for germination to occur.
+This seed requires light to germinate.
+Kept at 65-75° Fahrenheit, it takes 14-28 days for germination.

 Transplant seedlings in the spring after the last hard frost.
-USDA zones that are warmer than zone 7 and that don’t get damaging cold may plant earlier if desired.
+USDA zones that are warmer than zone 7 and that don’t get damaging cold may plant earlier.

 Where to Plant Pampas Grass

 Pampas grass can be planted either in containers or directly in the ground.
-Either way, be sure to plant well away from areas where pets and small children will be unsupervised, as the grass has quite sharp edges and can easily cut tender skin.
-Be aware that pampas grass can be extremely flammable, so if you live in an area where wildfires are a concern, plant it away from homes or outbuildings for safety.
+Either way, plant well away from areas where pets and small children will be unsupervised, as the grass has sharp edges and can cut tender skin.
+Pampas grass can be extremely flammable.
+If you live in an area where wildfires are a concern, plant it away from homes or outbuildings.

 If you have a tall variety for a border or windbreak, pick a suitable area with sandy, loamy soil.
-Plant these taller varieties six feet apart, and no deeper than it was in its container.
-It will spread to fill in available space.
+Plant six feet apart, and no deeper than it was in its container.
+It will spread to fill in the available space.

-Dwarf varieties are particularly suited to large containers.
-This also prevents spreading.
-As large containers can be moved indoors during cold periods, this is well-suited for people in colder climates.
-Some dwarf varieties are sterile, so they will not reproduce through seed, making this a non-invasive planting option.
-Use a well-draining container for best growth.
+Dwarf varieties are suited to large containers, which prevent spreading.
+Large containers can be moved indoors during cold periods.
+Some dwarf varieties are sterile, and will not reproduce through seed, making this a non-invasive species planting option.
+Use a well-draining container for the best growth.

 For the first year after planting or transplanting, water regularly but not heavily, once to twice a week.
 Water slightly more in hotter climates, but know this grass handles drought.
-Pampas grass can tolerate saltwater spray, which makes it very suited to coastal growth.
+Pampas grass can tolerate salt spray, which makes it very suited to coastal growth.
 In most areas, the amount of irrigation that comes from natural rainfall is plenty after it is established.
 Pampas grass can tolerate extreme drought as well.
 Not only is it drought-tolerant, but it handles a range of humidity as well.

-Pampas grass is best divided when new growth appears in the early spring.
+Pampas plants are best divided when new growth appears in the early spring.
 However, it can also be divided in the autumn in warmer zones.
-To divide plants that are 2-3 years old, carefully dig up your plant and gently remove it.
-Look at the root cluster and separate segments which have both root and grass stalks attached, and then replant at the same depth it was originally replanted.
-If your plant is 4-5 years or older, use a shovel to cut a smaller segment from the larger root mass, and transplant the smaller segment into a new planting location.
+To divide plants that are 2 to 3 years old, carefully dig up your plant and gently remove it.
+Separate segments of the root ball which have both root and grass stalks attached, and then replant them.
+If your plant is 4 to 5 years or older, use a shovel to cut a smaller segment from the larger root mass, and transplant the smaller segment into a new planting location.
 If you wish to use the flowers for dried arrangements, harvest the pannicles as soon as the flowers have fully emerged, but before they mature and begin shedding.
 They can be used in interior design, after spraying the plumes with hairspray to prevent shedding.

 Harvesting the Flowers